tingsu/Stoat/README.md

 ```
 # Quick Review

-Click this [link] (https://sites.google.com/site/stoat2017/) for quick review, including the approach workflow, evaluation results, and demo.
+Click this link (https://sites.google.com/site/stoat2017/) for quick review on the approach workflow, evaluation results, demo and etc.